What is Dry Needling?

 Dry Needling is just one piece of the puzzle and we use it with a combination of manual therapy treatment.
 We may incorporate this into your Physiotherapy treatment if required.

-We do not charge any extra for this treatment and we only use the highest quality, sterile, surgical steel needles.
+We do not charge extra for this treatment and we only use the highest quality, sterile, surgical steel needles.

 Dry Needling vs Acupuncture